horlartundhey/calculator1/README.md

 # calculator1
-This is a basic calculator with Html, Css and JavaScript
+This is a basic calculator with purely Html, Css and JavaScript